A5H73Y/Parkour/docs/tutorials/parkour-modes.md

 You will be given a 'Rocket Launcher', which is a Rocket by default.
 Simply right click with the item in your hand and you will have a knockback applied to your player, which you can use to reach new heights and distances.
 The time between reuse can be configured, to reduce risk of it being abused.

+## Free Checkpoint

+This ParkourMode allows you to treat any Pressure Plate as a checkpoint.
+Upon walking on a Pressure Plate the player will be notified that a checkpoint has been set, if the player dies they will be taken back to the last checkpoint they set.
+This allows you to create alternate routes through a course.